Home Office Guide: Everything you need to know about working from home!

 Disadvantages

-- Increased requirements for IT and data security
+- Increased demands on IT and data security

-- Negative effects on team spirit and sense of unity
+- Negative impact on team spirit and sense of unity

 - Reduced working time control